 Now that you've gained clarity about how to use social media in your dental marketing plan, it's time to take action.

-To get started, join our Marketing & Practice Growth Challenge, which has changed how more than 400 dentists grow their practices.
-To join the challenge, click here.
 And if you’re ready to join a community of dental bosses just like you, I have a Facebook group where dentists come together to support each other and take action.